cannonmaster/cannonui-vue/README.md

 createApp(App).use(CannonUI).mount('#app');
 ```
-Then you can use the CannonUI component in the template:
+Then you could use the CannonUI component in the template such as:

 ```vue
 <script lang="ts">